-- During an IAP the visual circuit is unavailable to traffic during that part of the approach from arrival at the IAF and until the aircraft has landed or commenced a MAP - o Aircraft in the circuit should either land or vacate the circuit - Traffic information will be passed regarding known aircraft in the vicinity - Use of PPR and allocated arrival slots manages traffic arriving via the RNP approach. - The IAP will be published in the AIP and depicted on aeronautical chart using "Feathered Arrow" symbology. - A dedicated squawk (C5077) is notified in the UK AIP - LoAs with LBA, and DSA, who are surveillance equipped, can provide additional mitigation. - A local Traffic study demonstrated low levels of conflicting traffic.
+- During an IAP the visual circuit is unavailable to traffic during that part of the approach from arrival at the IAF and until the aircraft has landed or commenced a MAP - o Aircraft in the circuit should either land or vacate the circuit - Traffic information will be passed regarding known aircraft in the vicinity including pre-notification to the glider sites of booked slots - Use of PPR and allocated arrival slots manages traffic arriving via the RNP approach. - The IAP will be published in the AIP and depicted on aeronautical chart using "Feathered Arrow" symbology. - o A dedicated squawk (C5077) is notified in the UK AIP - LoA with LBA surveillance equipped, can provide additional mitigation. - A local Traffic study demonstrated low levels of conflicting traffic.
 The UK Airprox Board data demonstrated minimal relevant issues in 20 years.